Oncolytic virus: Investigational therapeutic agents

-EnteroMix, a Russian vaccine based on four non-pathogenic viruses, undergoing a phase I clinical trial.
+EnteroMix, an experimental multivirus oncolytic virotherapy developed in Russia, has been reported to be undergoing a Phase I clinical study within the Russian Federation.
+According to developer statements, it combines four replication-competent human enteroviruses administered intravenously.

-Oncolytic viruses in conjunction with existing cancer therapies
+In conjunction with existing cancer therapies

 It is in conjunction with conventional cancer therapies that oncolytic viruses have often shown the most promise, since combined therapies operate synergistically with no apparent negative effects.